 Arlington Country Day Is disrespectful to the United States There baseball team uniform has the flag backwords they should not be allowed to do this

-Arlington Country Day School is a private high school in Jacksonville.Students here identify primarily as White, non-Hispanic; Black, non-Hispanic; and Multiracial.
+Arlington Country Day School is a private high school in Jacksonville.Students here are mostly White, non-Hispanic; Black, non-Hispanic; and Multiracial.
 The ratio of students to teachers at Arlington Country Day School is 16:1.
-Parsons Christian Academy is one of the nearest high schools.
+The Jericho School For Children With Autism is one of the nearest high schools.

 - Computer arts